akdev93/filevault/README.md

 ### Listing the contents of the Vault

 Use the `list` command to list the contents of the vault.
 The command takes an optional argument which is used to filter the listing to match the word.

-The example below lists the vault that is open
+The example below lists all the contents of the vault that is open

 ```
 vault>list